 I’m also in love with the process.
 If you feel like quilt making is your escape from the world and sitting down to sew for a few hours makes your troubles fade away… this is the quilt for you!
-This is sure to be a rewarding project for both experienced, and beginner quilters alike.
+This will be a rewarding project for both experienced and beginner quilters.

 This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The instructions that follow contain everything you will need to make the an Easy Patchwork Quilt using 2 1/2’’ Fabric Squares and it is totally free to read, print, and sew!
+The instructions that follow contain everything you will need to make the Easy Patchwork Quilt using 2 1/2’’ Fabric Squares, and it is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The formatted-for-printing PDF download for $2 is totally optional.

-Some people call patchwork quilts with lots of small squares ‘Postage Stamp Quilts.’
-Some postage stamp quilts have squares as small as 1/2’’.
+Some call patchwork quilts with many small squares ‘Postage Stamp Quilts.’
+There are postage stamp quilts with squares as small as 1/2’’.

 Materials for this Simple Patchwork Quilt Tutorial

 I chose 2 1/2’’ fabric squares for the top layer of my quilt because I wanted to use up MORE of my scrap pieces of fabric in less time.
 In addition to perfectly cut mini-charm squares that are already 2 1/2’’, you can also use 5’’ charm squares (just cut each one into 4 pieces) or cut your squares from 2 1/2’’ jelly roll strips.

 Make sure to save some coordinated fabric for the binding strips!

 To make them even easier, quilts like this really shine with simple quilting.
 I used my walking foot to quilt straight diagonal lines through the center of each square in both directions.